Communicating Kids Speech & Language specializes in evaluating and treating speech, language and literacy difficulties using evidence-based practices.

 AAC comes in many forms and can include sign language, picture communication symbols (PCS), communication books and high-tech speech generating devices (SGD).
 If you think your child might benefit from AAC please contact us.

-Literacy concerns reading and writing.
+Literacy concerns reading and writing skills.

+Is your child struggling to read?
+Dyslexia is a language based learning disability characterized by difficulties with reading fluency and decoding.
 Communicating Kids uses a variety of multisensory, evidence-based interventions based on the science of reading and structured literacy to help struggling emergent readers, including those with dyslexia become confident readers.
-Some of the reading programs we use in individualized reading interventions include Lindamood Bell- Seeing Stars and Lively Letters.

-Speech-language pathologists are uniquely qualified to help children with reading skills as oral language is a prerequisite to written language.
 Schedule a free consultation to learn more about how we can help your child with literacy skills.